CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 ## Introduction

-Agendum is a task manager for the user to manage their schedules and todo tasks via keyboard commands.
+Agendum is a task manager for you to manage your schedules and tasks via keyboard commands.
 It is a Java desktop application that has a **GUI** implemented with JavaFX.

 This guide describes the design and implementation of Agendum.
-It will help developers understand how Agendum works and how they can further contribute to its development.
+It will help developers like you understand how Agendum works and how you can further contribute to its development.
 We have organised this guide in a top-down manner so that you can understand the big picture before moving on to the more detailed sections.

 ## Setting up

 #### 1. Prerequisites

-* **JDK `1.8.0_60`**  or later<br>
+* **JDK `1.8.0_60`**  or above<br>

     > Having any Java 8 version is not enough. <br>
     This application will not work with earlier versions of Java 8.